AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 For example, an annotation could obscure some text on a page that is important for understanding what is being certified.
 An explanation (legal attestation) can be provided about such content.

+>[!NOTE]
+>
-***Note**: Before you can digitally sign a PDF document, you must ensure that you add the credential in AEM Keystore.
-The credential is the private key used for signing*.
+>Before you can digitally sign a PDF document, you must ensure that you add the credential in AEM Keystore.
+The credential is the private key used for signing.

 **Syntax**: